-Uniformed and Overseas citizens can obtain a Voter Information Guide as well as a Ballot for this election.
+Uniformed and Overseas citizens can obtain a Voter Information Guide as well as a Ballot for this election [available soon].
 For complete information, visit the Secretary of State’s website for Military and Overseas Voters.

 Eligible citizens that have not registered:

 A new California law allows citizens to register and vote after the registration deadline.
-In order to qualify, the voter submits a conditional voter registration application in person at the Registrar of Voters or an Early Vote site on or before Election Day, or at polling place on Election Day.
+In order to qualify, the voter submits a conditional voter registration application in person at the Registrar of Voters, an Early Vote site, or at a polling place on Election Day.
 After completing the application, the voter will be provided with a provisional ballot.